What Is The Zero Property Of Multiplication

 Other Properties:

 • Zero as a Placeholder: Zero is used as a placeholder in the decimal system, allowing us to represent numbers of different magnitudes accurately.
-For example, the number 105 has a different value than the number 15 because zero holds the tens place.
+To give you an idea, the number 105 has a different value than the number 15 because zero holds the tens place.

 • Division by Zero: While multiplication by zero is well-defined and results in zero, division by zero is undefined.
 Dividing a number by zero leads to mathematical inconsistencies and is not allowed in standard arithmetic.